 Bring your dresses and your tuxes, but leave the limos at home.
 Then dance the night away with fellow scholars from over forty other countries.
 Plus, there’s ice cream.
 And balloons.
 And a few chess boards, just in case.

-We hold a Scholar’s Ball at every Global Round and select regional rounds.
+We hold a Scholar’s Ball at every Global Round.